More virus cases linked to UAE Tour as riders face isolation - WHIZ News

 Riders from other teams are staying in isolation in case they develop symptoms.
 Arnaud Demare of Groupama-FDJ posted a video of makeshift fitness routines in his hotel room and eating food delivered in a paper bag.

+The UCI said Abu Dhabi authorities ordered riders and staff from Groupama-FDJ, Gazprom-RusVelo and Cofidis to be isolated until March 14.
+They’re all staying on the same floor of a hotel.

-Cofidis team president Thierry Vittu said Wednesday he was told to stay in quarantine until March 14.
-He said it was a relief to have a deadline for when riders and staff could leave, even if it’s still some time away.
+Cofidis team president Thierry Vittu said Wednesday it was a relief to have a deadline for when riders and staff could leave, even if it’s still some time away.

 “Now we know where we stand, and even if the confinement in the room continues, everyone will manage to find occupations, distractions, activities,” he said on the team website.
 “We are going to stay in solidarity with each other, conscious that we are living a collective adventure, that we would have liked not to live, but which will teach us about ourselves and others.
 We already tell ourselves that in a few months, we will be laughing about it among ourselves.”